 pixdeluxe / Getty Images

-Americans are spending more than $1 billion on weddings this weekend, giving a huge jolt to the wedding industry.
-More than 28,000 weddings are planned just for the palindrome date 8-18-18, according to The Knot — with an estimated 3.9 million guests
+Americans expected to spending more than $1 billion on weddings taking place on a single weekend in August, giving a huge jolt to the wedding industry.
+More than 28,000 weddings were planned just for the palindrome date 8-18-18, according to The Knot — with an estimated 3.9 million guests

 Your wedding day should be one of the most memorable days of your life.
 Unfortunately,